Anson-Saju-George/Java_Project/README.md

 # Java_Project
-This is my SEM 3 Java project that I'm doing for 3rd internals.
+This is my SEM 3 Java project that I'm doing this for 3rd internals.

 My project title is MAPS Application in JAVA.
 We are integrating Google Maps Application API for routing and adding additional features.
 Features like:-